Turao/4all-project/LOOGBOOK.md

 - Had a lot of trouble debugging why the descriptor limits were not being properly set
   - After fixing, I could test the application with 10k requests
   - 10k requests in 13.3 seconds (about 750 RPS)
+- Implemented a modular Parser module (inpired by the Interpreter pattern)